 The paper highlights a number of barriers to trade in this sector.
 Some of these can be addressed through domestic reforms in India and the EU and others under the on-going BTIA negotiations and through inter-governmental collaborations.
-One area where there is an urgent need for inter-governmental collaborations is the collection of data on movement of people between India and EU member states by some key professional categories including IT/ITeS.
+One area where there is an urgent need for intergovernmental collaborations is the collection of data on movement of people between India and EU member states by some key professional categories including IT/ITeS.
 The two economies should also have a common definition for different categories of movement of professionals.
 It will facilitate movement of professionals between the two economies if the definition used by India in the Revised Offer submitted to the WTO (August 2005) is adopted by both India and the EU in the BTIA.
-The BTIA can have a separate chapter on movement of people, which focuses on movement of certain skills including those engaged in the IT/ITES sector.
+The BTIA can have a separate chapter on movement of people, which focuses on movement of certain skills including those engaged in the IT/ITeS sector.
 The EU government needs to harmonise the EU market to introduce single window clearance for fast tracking investment approvals for establishing commercial presence (Mode 3) in the EU member states.
-India and governments should finalise the signing of the Social Security Agreement.
+India and governments of EU member states can sign social security agreements.
+India and Swedish governments should finalise the signing of the Social Security Agreement.
 In addition the Indian and the UK government should enter into a social security agreement.